picklepickaxe/picklepickaxe/README.md

-# HELLO!
+Halo!
 I'm Aviral.
-Sophomore @ IGDTUW | Bachelor in Information Technology
+I'm a Sophomore at IGDTUW, pursuing my Bachelor in Information Technology

 ╰┈➤ I have experience working with React.js and Tailwind CSS, and I’m familiar with integrating APIs to build AI-powered applications.
 ╰┈➤ I’m currently focusing on improving my understanding of Data Structures and Algorithms to strengthen my problem-solving skills.